 CANDLE FLAMES: Anything you like, really.
 I wanted to keep the hardware theme going, so I eschewed artroom supplies like pipe-cleaners, tinsel, cotton, felt and so on.

 I used orange wire nuts.
-Each wire nut is screwed onto the end of a long machine screw.
+(EDIT: I updated with red wire nuts, which are larger and even more fun to fiddle with.)
+Each wire nut is screwed onto the end of a 3″ machine screw.
 Under the wire nut is a washer (fender washers are ideal) which keeps the wire nut from falling into the hollow candle, and a metal nut, which keeps the washer from slipping.
 (Machine screws are preferable because they have blunt ends that won’t hurt kids unless plunged with intent into another kid or self.)
 The long screws keep the flames secure in the candles.
 Short ones would be too top heavy.
 See photo.

 You could use PVC caps as flames, but I was after something more fire-like.